Skip to main content

 Interpret widgets

 Agents can emit typed widgets into the dashboard event stream.
 Widgets are not separate state stores; they are views over canonical resources such as approval requests, repository change requests, installs, renders, operations, snippets, and documentation links.
+Widgets may combine multiple resources.
+For example, a failed-install widget can show the install, recent render, existing repository change request, and prepared next actions in one place.

 Reactive state